MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui3.md

-## Design the default style for BgLabelControl
+## Define the default style for BgLabelControl

 In its constructor, **BgLabelControl** sets a default style key for itself.
 A templated control needs to have a default style — containing a default control template — which it can use to render itself with in case the consumer of the control doesn't set a style and/or template.
 In this section we'll add a markup file to the project containing our default style.